 Implement – Sometimes called the build phase!
 During which the Solution Architect must provide guidance on all technical and functional aspects of the solution.
 Often in this phase the Solution Architect will play the role of a problem solver.

 Prepare / Delivery – Create and implement a “go-live” plan.
 The solution architect is involved in helping the team build the deployment team and validate the plan.
-The solution architect might also participate in advising the business on a go/no-go decision.
+The Solution Architect might also participate in advising the business on a go/no-go decision.
 They will therefore also be responsible for assessing any risks associated with the deployment.

 Operate – ensure smooth running of the solution after deploy.
 Sometimes a warranty period will exist to provide additional support during the early usage of the solution.

-I will dig deeper into these concepts during my posts that cover requirements gathering, designing the solution and go-live planning etc.
+Note: I will dig deeper into these concepts during my posts that cover requirements gathering, designing the solution and go-live planning etc.

 When thinking about project governance some potential pitfalls to avoid could include;

 - Not doing “real” risk management – having a risk log does not mean you are doing risk management!
-The Architect and Project Manager should ensure risks are reviewed, their impacts understood and any mitigating actions progressed.
+The Solution Architect and Project Manager should ensure risks are reviewed, their impacts understood and any mitigating actions progressed.

 - Over promising – all of the proposed solution components / requirements must be feasible.
 (Within the customer’s stated budget, time scales and quality expectations.)